Leave Policy Overview

 Accrued Time Requirement

-For Medical Leaves, vacation and sick time must be used and for Family Leaves, vacation must be used toward the leave with the exception of 2 weeks’ vacation time that may be reserved for use after the leave period (if available at time of leave).
+For Medical Leaves, vacation and sick time must be used and for Family Leaves, vacation must be used toward the leave except for 2 weeks’ vacation time that may be reserved for use after the leave period (if available at time of leave).

 Qualifying Leave Reasons Under CT Law

-- Medical Leave – to care for your own serious health condition.
+- Medical Leave – to care for your serious health condition.